 The Internal Revenue Service Press Release dated April 24, 2009.

 Rules in the US have changed since 2009 to accommodate larger EVs.
-While I think the changes were meant to exclude golf cars, I think some LSVs will still qualify - the crux being the 4 kWh battery capacity rating.
+I think the changes were meant to exclude golf cars, NEVs and electric LSVs.
 If in doubt, check for yourself.
 You can start with the IRS document here.
 (Scroll more than half-way down and find the section titled "New Qualified Plug-in Electric Drive Motor Vehicle Credit".)

 The U.S. government has a list of plug-in vehicles which qualify for the U.S. federal tax credit up to $7,500, though it appears this credit was not renewed by the U.S. government past December 31st, 2019.